Motivation letter

-Motivation letter – more than a cover letter
+More than a cover letter

-What makes a good motivation letter?
+What makes a strong motivation letter

 Articles on the topic